CASE-RPI/Comfit-Demo/README.md

 ## Concept Diagram
 - In this project, the workflow consists of BIM software, web platform, IoT sensor modules, and database
+- In summary, BIM model can be imported from BIM software to the web platform with IFC.JSON file format.
+Sensor modules can be connected with the web via MQTT protocol, and snesor data is collected from the sensor.
+The aggregated sensor data can be stored in a database using Google API.
+- In previous project, NodeRED is used as a server that processes and transfers the sensor data to the web platform; however, in this project, the sensor data is directly forward to the web without the additional server.
+It improves computational efficiency.
 <p align="center">
   <img src="/assets/Workflow.jpg" alt="Workflow of the Project" style="width:80%;"/>
 </p>